Kentish Town F.C.

 Kentish Town F.C. was an English football club affiliated to the London and Football Associations.
 Kentish Town took their name from an area of the London Borough of Camden called Kentish Town.
 The senior team were based at The Middlesex Stadium in the London Borough of Hillingdon.
 KTFC were wound up in 2015 following the loss of league status after losing access to their home ground following its purchase by Saracens Rugby Club.

 History

 Originally the club was founded in 1994 as a youth football club by two parents concerned with the lack of opportunity to play competitive football in the local area.
 In 1995 the club played its first competitive match in the Camden & Islington Youth Midweek League.
 The club began senior football by joining the Spartan South Midlands League Division Two in 2003.
 They were promoted in their first season despite only finishing 10th in a 17-team division.

 Grounds

-Kentish Town currently play their home games at The Middlesex Stadium, Breakspear Road, Ruislip, HA4 7SB.
+Kentish Town most recently played their home games at The Middlesex Stadium, Breakspear Road, Ruislip, HA4 7SB.

-The club are currently a nomad club who have had to use various grounds in and around North London.
+The club were a nomadic club which had had to use various grounds in and around North London.